uk-gov-mirror/hmrc.ctc-traders-phase6-tis/source/documentation/partials/_rules_R.md

 **Functional Description**

-Each &lt;CUSTOMS OFFICE OF TRANSIT (DECLARED).
-Reference number&gt; is unique throughout the declaration.
+Each &lt;CUSTOMS OFFICE OF TRANSIT (DECLARED).Reference number&gt; is unique throughout the declaration.

 **Technical Description**